THE CORPORATE GUIDELINES

 Measuring the True Impact of Recovery & Recycling Projects

-The Plastic Recovery and Recycling Project Accounting Standard will establish rules and methodologies to quantify and account for the recovery and/or recycling of waste, incorporate social safeguards to protect waste collectors, and implement a verification system using independent auditors.
+The Plastic Waste Reduction Standard (Plastic Standard) will establish rules and methodologies to quantify and account for the recovery and/or recycling of waste, incorporate social safeguards to protect project actors waste collectors, and implement a verification system using independent auditors.

-Public comments on the draft Plastic Standard will ensure that it is practical for use by all types of plastic waste recovery and recycling activities and that it meets corporates’ needs.
-We invite anyone involved or interested in plastic recovery and recycling activities, as well as private and public entities interested in directing financial support to such activities, to participate in the next public consultation, which will be held before the Plastic Accounting Program’s launch.
+Public comments on three key documents of the Plastic Program -- the Plastic Waste Reduction Standard, Program Guide and Program Definitions -- will ensure that the Program is practical for use by all types of plastic waste recovery and recycling activities and that it meets corporates’ needs.
+We invite anyone involved or interested in plastic recovery and recycling activities, as well as private and public entities interested in directing financial support to such activities, to participate in this public consultation.

 THE CREDITING MECHANISM